-The San Francisco live music scene is one of the best in the country.
-If you love concerts, then SF is a great place to catch a show.Here you will find a combined list of some of the top shows each month.
-The list includes the calendars for some of the biggest venues including The Fillmore, The Warfield and Slims.
+The San Francisco live music and concerts scene is one of the best in the country.
+If you love shows, then SF is a great place to catch a show.Here you will find a combined list of some of the top options each month.
+The list includes the calendars for some of the biggest venues including the Masonic, Bill Graham Civic Auditorium, The Fillmore, Warfield and Slims.

 You will also find SF concert listings for the Great American Music Hall, The Independent and a few tops shows at other venues throughout the city.
 You can also click through to a full calendar for each month.